 You can rent a houseboat

 You can find houseboats for rent in lots of locations around the country.
 Lake Shasta in California has houseboat rentals.
 Lake Mead in Arizona has huge houseboats for rent.
-Tennessee and Kentucky are filled with beautiful lakes and where there’s lakes, there are houseboat rentals aplenty.
+Tennessee and Kentucky are filled with beautiful lakes and where there are lakes, there are houseboat rentals aplenty.

 The purpose of our visit that day was to see “the Pinta” and “the Nina,” a pair of amazing replicas of Christopher Columbus’ famous vessels.
 They are really sailing these ships up the coast.
 We got to get on board the Nina and climb all over it. (that’s all a kid really wants) At 65′ long and 18′ wide, the Nina really feels small when you think about sharing it with 25 smelly sailors.
 The original Nina was actually said to be even smaller at only 45 to 55′ long.
 The Pinta was about 20′ longer.